1957 Brooklyn Dodgers

 History, Comments, Contributions

-1957 was the Dodgers' last year in Brooklyn.
-They were fifth in the league in attendance, but the New York Giants were last, so off to California both went.
+The 1957 Brooklyn Dodgers were the last edition of the Dodgers to play in Brooklyn.
+They were fifth in the National League in attendance, but the New York Giants were last, so off to California both went.
 Both teams' attendance was affected by the fact that, by the end of May, it became clear that the two teams would be leaving for the West Coast after the season.
 The Dodgers would play the 1958 season in Los Angeles and the Giants in San Francisco.

 - John Burbridge: "The Brooklyn Dodgers in Jersey City", in The Baseball Research Journal, SABR, Volume 39, Number 1 (Summer 2010), pp. 18-26.